saifsafsf/School-Mgmt-API/README.md

 - Update/Create the `.env` file.
 - Make sure the variables in `.env` file match the variables in `config.py`.
 - Create the database.
 You do not need to create individual tables.
 The `app.py` does that for you.
-- Run `pip install -r requirements.txt`
+- Run `docker build -t myapp .` to build the image.
+- Run `docker-compose up` to run the project.

 ## Schema